Phase 1 / May 2026

 A complete department-level breakdown the producer can plan against, not a spreadsheet skeleton you still have to fill in by hand.

-The bid generated can be shipped in different formats (XLS or PDF) but the real power is when you ingest it directly into PXLflow as scheduling, not as a static file the producer has to re-type into the planner.
+Export it as XLS or PDF for the client, or ingest it straight into PXLflow, not a static file the producer has to re-type into the planner.

 02 Asset review & tracking